 We keep data on every distillation.
 If you are using your hydrosols therapeutically you need information.

-This is what we call The 5 W’s ©.
+This is what Ann Harman calls The 4 W’s ©.

 - What herb(s) were used, you should have both a botanical name & a common name; what part of the herb was distilled?

 - When was it distilled – is it less than one year old?
 Does it carry a lot#?

 - Where did the herb come from – is it domestically grown or from overseas?